altairioffe/tinyapp/README.md

 * User accounts:
   * Registration & login forms
-  * User-specific database containing saved links.
-Database can only be accessed or modified by account holder, but shortened URLs can be shared with anyone
+  * User-specific database containing saved links
+  * Saved links can only be modified or deleted by the creator's account, but short links, once created, may be shared with and used by anyone
   * Encrypted session with password hashing
   * Random-generated user ID for added security
-  * Logout buttpm in header
+  * Logout button in header

 * URL Shortnener:
   * Takes input URL from user and auto-generates a short link which takes users to the same destination.